termoshtt/articles/README.md

 The WebApp can be used alone,
 but a tagging feature is available if you use CGI server simultaneously.
-After you add tags to your articles, since these tagging informations are also saved into HTML file, you can use tag-search feature in WebApp alone.
+After you add tags to your articles, since these tagging information are also saved into HTML file, you can use tag-search feature in WebApp alone.
 Using this project,
 You can view the information of articles saved in BibTeX file by your favor web browser.